 Section 16(a) of the Exchange Act requires Vera Bradley's executive officers, directors and persons who beneficially own more than 10% of our common shares to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
 Such persons are required by Commission regulations to furnish Vera Bradley with copies of all Section 16(a) forms filed by such persons.
-Based solely on Vera Bradley's review of such forms furnished to it and written representations from certain reporting persons, Vera Bradley believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with during fiscal 2017.
+Based solely on Vera Bradley's review of such forms furnished to it and written representations from certain reporting persons, Vera Bradley believes that all filing requirements applicable to its executive officers, directors and more than 10% shareholders were complied with during fiscal 2018.
+However, a Form 4 for each of Robert Wallstrom and Barbara Baekgaard filed during the first quarter of fiscal 2019 was filed untimely with respect to one fiscal 2017 transaction each reported therein.